jmbish04/gh-stars-sink/README.md

 1. Install dependencies with `pnpm install`.
 2. Authenticate with Cloudflare using `pnpm wrangler login`.
+3. Create the necessary Cloudflare resources (D1, KV, Vectorize) using `wrangler` commands.
+For example:
+   - `pnpm wrangler d1 create ghstars`
+   - `pnpm wrangler kv:namespace create TERMS`
+   - `pnpm wrangler vectorize create ghstars-index`
+4. Update the `wrangler.toml` file with the `database_id` for D1 and `id` for KV, obtained from the resource creation commands.
-3. Deploy the worker using `pnpm wrangler deploy`.
+5. Deploy the worker using `pnpm wrangler deploy`.

 ### Run tests